Updated: Dec 11, 2020

 Next stop...The scene of the audacious assassination of Spanish prime minister Admiral Luis Carrero on a quiet street in the upmarket Salamanca district in 1973.
 Find out who was behind the murder of Franco's would-be successor and the incredible lengths they went to plant a bomb which sent his car and him flying over a five floor building where the scars can still be seen today.

 Bomb attack on Calle Claudio Coello, Madrid , December 1973

-See more of the Beti-Jai court before, during and after its renovation in this video.
+See more of the Beti-Jai (Jai Alai) court before, during and after its renovation in this video.